Arizona wildfire doubles in size near college town

 Various organizations worked to set up shelters for evacuees and animals, including goats and horses.

-“This time was different, right there in your backyard,” said Kathy Vollmer, a resident.
+“This time was different, right there in your backyard,” said resident Kathy Vollmer.

 She said she and her husband grabbed their three dogs but left a couple of cats behind as they faced what she described as a “wall of fire.”